Also known as persistent URLs (PURL) and stable URLs, permalinks are direct links back to online articles (or searches) once you have left a database.

 Reference management tools can format your citations for you, but they are only as good as the information that you enter.
 Double check your manual entries as well as items imported from databases for spelling, capitalization, punctuation and accuracy.

-To remove an from your list/folder, click the same folder icon or checkbox you used to add it.
+To remove an from your list/folder, click the same pin or folder icon or checkbox you used to add it.

 Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Disability Services by emailing them at Disability.Services@esc.edu.
 Requests for accommodations should be submitted as early as possible to allow for sufficient planning.
 If you have questions, please visit the disability services website http://www.esc.edu/disabilityservices.